 Counters must be wiped often, especially the area around the toaster.
-Teach the fam to wipe up immediately after making a sandwich.
+Teach the family to wipe up immediately after making a sandwich.
 They should use a disposable paper towel or put the cloth or sponge into the laundry immediately.
-You don’t want to wash your dishes with a gluten soaked sponge.
+You don’t want to wash your dishes with a gluten soaked sponge!

 If the utensil drawer is near where sandwiches are made, be vigilant.
 I don’t know how it happens.
 I’ve never actually seen somebody wipe bread crumbs into the cutlery drawer, but somehow they get in there.
 You need to clean it out often.
-While most of the cutlery is in the dishwasher is a good time.
+Do it when most of the cutlery is in the dishwasher.

 The dish cloth or kitchen sponge: Change it often!
 Mine goes to the laundry a minimum of once a day.
 In perusing the internet, I’ve seen all kinds of complicated systems for washing dishes.
 One lady said she has four different brushes.
 I didn’t quite understand how it all worked but she seemed happy with it.
 In my opinion that’s just too complicated.
 If you’ve cooked items containing gluten and gluten free items at the same meal, wash the pots and dishes that held the gluteny items last.
 Change the water if it gets murky.
 Rinse well in hot water.
 Throw the cloth into the laundry immediately.